sbackmann/GNN-molecule-explainer/README.md

   - [ ] Sub-task
   - [ ] Sub-task

-Open issues on your code and create branches from them.
+Open issues on your code and create branches from them. \
-Merge the branch once the issue is resolved.
+Merge the branch once the issue is resolved.\
-You should create an issue per task and milestones defined in (#active-todo).
+You should create an issue per task and milestones defined in (#active-todo).\
-Take a look at [Issues and Branches](https://www.youtube.com/watch?v=DSuSBuVYpys)
+Take a look at [Issues and Branches](https://www.youtube.com/watch?v=DSuSBuVYpys).

 ## Versioning
-Create stable versions of your code each week by using gitlab tags.
+Create stable versions of your code each week by using gitlab tags.\
-Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html)
+Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html).

-Then document here the weekly tags.
+Then document here the weekly tags. \
 We will evaluate your code weekly based on this versions.

 Tags: